Conceptual

 Activity workout splits and caclulated aggregates

-Problem: When I drag the horizontal interval slider, the value for maximum speed changes.
+Problem: When you drag the slider in the horizontal interval settings, the value for maximum speed changes.
 Why is that so?

 Explanation: TrailRunner can display the maximum speed value from either the imported workout data (if available) or can calculate the value by an analysis of your workout data.